Wind power in the United States: Economics

 In version 16.0 of the levelized cost of energy (LCOE) report published in April 2023, Lazard reports an LCOE for onshore wind between $24 and $75 per megawatt-hour (MWh) and the range for offshore between $72 and $140 per MWh.

 The lower end of the range ($24/MWh) is, along with utility-scale solar photovoltaic (PV), the lowest unsubsidized LCOE.
 Conventional power plants range from $39/MWh for the low end of Gas Combined Cycle up to $221/MWh for the upper end of Gas Peaking and Nuclear power plants.
 The average LCOE for onshore wind increased from $36/MWh in 2021 to $50/MWh in 2023.
 Such increases were seen across the energy sector.

 In 2021, the United States Energy Information Administration estimated that the unsubsidized, levelized cost of new onshore wind energy entering service in 2023 will be 3 cents per kwh ($30/MWh).

 The report also cautioned that levelized costs can be misleading.
 While levelized cost reflects the cost of building and operating a power plant, it does not recognize the relative value of energy from dispatchable sources such as gas turbine compared to non-dispatchable sources such as wind farms.
 The report also calculates levelized avoided cost of energy (LACE), which can be used to better reflect the economic value of an energy source.

 Subsidies such as the investment tax credit and production tax credit further reduce the cost of wind energy.
 These subsidies are scheduled to decline and expire in the coming years.

-Renewable portfolio standards require renewable energy to exist, most of them intermittent such as wind and solar, but at the expense of utilities and consumers.
+Renewable portfolio standards require renewable energy to exist, most of it intermittent, such as wind and solar, but at the expense of utilities and consumers.
 Subsidizing this with production tax credits makes wind power cheaper for utilities and consumers, but at the expense of taxpayers.